We are an ISO certified company

 REQUEST A CALL BACK

 The proprietorship of a company limited by share is held by the investors of the company.
 Proprietorship of a company rests with the shareholders and not the Directors.
 Allocation of proprietorship of a company can so be consummate by moving shares of the company from one person or unit to a different.
-Share transfer in a private limited company is typically more controlled when associated to a listed company that is publicly dealt.
+Share transfer in a private limited company is typically more controlled when associated with a listed company that is publicly dealt.
 Therefore, most of the Articles of Association of a Private Limited Company limit the right of a stockholder to transfer the company's shares to an unknown.
 Therefore, it is significant to analysis the Articles of Association of the Company previous to affecting a share transfer.

 Generally the procedure for of shares transfer in a private company is stated in company’s Article of Association.
-If any shareholder whether preference or equity wish to transfer his shares then he can take the following steps:
+If any shareholder whether preference or equity wish to transfer his shares, then he can take the following steps:

 The one who intended to transfer his shares, he should give in writing his intention to transfer shares to the company.